yhesper/TaichiSimplicialFluid/README.md

 #### Note on stableness

 The fluid is advected using an implicit scheme, which is stable.
-However, excessively adding forces to the system still could result in a very unstable system.
+However, excessively adding forces still could result in a very unstable system.
 If you see ```"Warining: Does not meet Courant–Friedrichs–Lewy condition!"``` being printed out, it means that you have added too much energy to the system  in too short of a period time, and the program will start to decay its energy for a bit until CFL condition is being met again.